 (5) One course in English composition, completed with a grade of C- or better.

-(1) In addition to the five required areas in §A of this regulation, a public institution may include up to 8 semester hours in course work outside the five areas.
+(1) In addition to the five required areas in §A(1) of this regulation, a public institution may include up to 8 credit hours in coursework outside the five areas.
 These courses may be integrated into other general education courses or may be presented as separate courses.
 Examples include, but are not limited to, Health, Diversity, and Computer Literacy.